Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6XD_Hardware_Overview.md

 #### Errata

-* The Driver Active enable select options: "ACTIVE ENABLE" and "ACTIVE DISABLE" legends are the wrong way round on the board silk screen
+>The Driver Active enable select options: "ACTIVE ENABLE" and "ACTIVE DISABLE" legends are the wrong way round on the board silk screen {.is-warning}

 ## Description of Connections